Students today expect courses to be designed to accommodate multiple devices; do your courses deliver?

-There are strategy decisions that need to be made, but these are things that all effective e-learning courses should consider, such as:
+There are strategic decisions that need to be made, but these are things that all effective e-learning courses should consider, such as:

-- Is the navigation menu straightforward?
-Challenge yourself to organize your content in a way so that the menu is straightforward and concise.
+- Simple navigation: Challenge yourself to organize your content in a way so that the menu is straightforward and concise.
 If students are spending minutes working your way through the menu to find where something is, you’re delaying them from achieving their goals.

-- Are interactions as simple as possible?
-Students using phones won’t be able to do right-clicks or complex keyboard interactions.
+- Interactions should be as simple as possible: Students using phones won’t be able to do right-clicks or complex keyboard interactions.
 Ensure that all interactions are as simple and straightforward as possible; you’ll find that this will create a better experience for all students.

 Once you’ve thought through how students will interact with each screen and have a plan for how to design to even the smallest device, you can leverage online tools to create your responsive e-learning course.

-SHIFT’s authoring tool, for example, allows you to create one single version of your course and easily publish it in HTML5 to be viewed on any device.
+SHIFT’s authoring tool, for example, allows you to create one single version of your course and easily publish it to be viewed on any device.
 The tool also lets you quickly make changes without having to dive into any code.
-Subscribe to a free trial here.

 Instead of just trusting that your e-learning course works on mobile, try accessing it today and experiencing it as a mobile user.